Propagation Networks for Model-Based Control Under Partial Observation: Experiments

-We then consider manipulating a particle-based string in a 2D plane using a spring-mass model, where one end of the string is fixed to a random point near the center and the rest of the string is free to move.
-Two circular obstacles are placed at random positions near the string and are fixed to the ground.
-Random forces are applied to the masses on the string and the string is moving in compliant with the forces.
-We also include frictional forces in this scenario.
-More specifically, for a string containing $n$ particles, there will be a total of $n+2$ objects.
-Each pair of adjacent masses on the string will have spring relations connecting each other, resulting in $2(n-1)$ directed edges in the dynamics graph $G$.
+We then manipulate a particle-based rope in a 2D plane using a spring-mass model, where one end of the rope is fixed to a random point near the center and the rest of the rope is free to move.
+Two circular obstacles are placed at random positions near the rope and are fixed to the ground.
+Random forces are applied to the masses on the rope and the rope is moving in compliant with the forces.
+More specifically, for a rope containing $n$ particles, there will be a total of $n+2$ objects.
+Each pair of adjacent masses will have spring relations connecting each other, resulting in $2(n-1)$ directed edges in the dynamics graph $G$.
 Each mass will have a collision relation with each fixed obstacle, which adds to the graph another $4n$ edges.
 Frictional force applied to each mass is modeled as a directed edge connecting the mass itself.

-We use the same network and training procedure as described above. \fig{fig:simu_quali} and \fig{fig:simu_quanti_a} show qualitative and quantitative results, respectively.
-We train the models with a 15-dim string and evaluated in situations where the string length can vary between 10 and 20.
-As can be seen from the figures, although in this case, the length of the underlying force propagation is fewer than Newton's Cradle's, our proposed method can still track the ground truth much more accurately and outperform IN with a large margin.
+We use the same network as described above and generate 5,000 rollouts over 100 time steps. \fig{fig:simu_quali} and \fig{fig:simu_quanti_a} show qualitative and quantitative results, respectively.
+We train the models with a 15-dim rope and evaluated in situations where the rope length can vary between 10 and 20.
+As can be seen from the figures, although the length of the underlying force propagation is fewer than Newton's Cradle's, our proposed method can still track the ground truth much more accurately and outperform IN by a large margin.